mw-orcl/Move_Improve/about-the-workshop/content.md

 - Laptop or desktop computer
 - Account access to Oracle Cloud Infrastructure
   - You will need your own account.
 An account is provided if this is an instructor-led workshop.
+- You will need an account that allows you to create a VCN, up to two cores of compute, and up to three cores of Autonomous Database.

 - Knowledge of network concepts
 - Knowledge of database concepts